Angélique Kidjo: Logozo

 Her first album for Island Records was recorded between Miami and Paris and produced by Miami Sound Machine drummer Joe Galdo and features Branford Marsalis and Manu DiBango on saxophones.
 It was released worldwide in 1991 and reached number one on the Billboard World Albums chart.
 Music videos for the singles "We We" and "Batonga" were released and Kidjo made her first world tour, headlining the Olympia Hall in Paris on October 31, 1992.
 Logozo is ranked number 37 in the Greatest Dance Albums of All Time list compiled by the Thump website.

 Ayé

 Released in 1994, the album Ayé was produced by David Z at Prince's Paisley Park Studios in Minnesota and by Will Mowat at Soul To Soul studio in London.
 It includes the single "Agolo", a song that addresses the issue of the environment, of which the video directed by Michel Meyer gave Kidjo her first Grammy nomination.
 Kidjo sang on the album in both Yoruba and Fon, often using the Beninese traditional zilin vocal technique.
+The song "Agolo" was used as the theme tune of the BBC World Service programme Everywoman (broadcast between March 1997 and April 2006).